Seeking advice before signing a new employment contract

 For higher paid jobs your notice period may be your key legal protection in the event of termination.
 This is because there is a cap on financial compensation for unfair dismissal in the Employment Tribunal.

-It is also worth noting that you are not protected from an unfair dismissal until you have been in post for a minimum of two years.
+It is also worth noting that you are not protected from an until you have been in post for a minimum of two years.
 That is a long period of time to have to wait if you can be fairly dismissed at any time.
 You might want to negotiate on the length of the notice period so that it better protects you.
 Senior roles often have longer notice periods, of six and sometimes even 12 months, for this reason.

 However, not everyone is happy with a lengthy notice period.
 If you place more value on having the flexibility to further your career if another job should arise, then you might prefer to negotiate a long notice period down, as some employers might not want to wait that long for you to join them.